nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 The Partition Manager may implicitly or explicitly assign a HEX file to a partition.

-Image partitions are implicitly assigned the compiled HEX file, i.e. the HEX file that is generated when building the corresponding image.
+Image partitions are implicitly assigned the compiled HEX file, that is, the HEX file that is generated when building the corresponding image.
 Container partitions are implicitly assigned the result of merging the HEX files that are assigned to the underlying partitions.
 Placeholder partitions are not implicitly assigned a HEX file.